msaharan/tinkering_with_asya/agentic_customer_support/docs/ray-deployment.md

 # Ray Serve Deployment & Validation Runbook

-This runbook explains how to package, deploy, and validate the Ray Serve implementation on a Kubernetes cluster (RunPod or similar) with GPU nodes available.
+This runbook explains how to package, deploy, and validate the Ray Serve implementation on a Kubernetes cluster with GPU nodes available.

 ---